satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 There is a dearth of metrics in article review and in code review for quantifying the quality of reviews, let alone of comments on reviews.
-Metrics have many uses, from assessing the contributions of reviewers and the impor (as in the Stack Overflow example in Figure X), to data mining reviews and comment histories to study the process of scientific publication.
+Metrics have many uses, from assessing the contributions of reviewers and the importance of individual contributions (as in the Stack Overflow example in Figure X), to data mining reviews and comment histories to study the process of scientific publication.
+The classic “like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious

 and are many ways Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
 This